nodezeroat/project-athena/Curriculum/Module 19 - Wireless Security/lectures/lecture_1_architecture.md

 - **Channel Bandwidth:** Refers to the frequency range that each channel occupies.
 For instance, in the 2.4 GHz band, channels are typically 20 MHz wide.
 - **Channel Utilization:** A key characteristic of WLAN channels is that only one device can effectively transmit data on a channel at any given moment.
 When multiple devices attempt to use the same channel simultaneously, it leads to collisions and network inefficiencies.
 - **Interference and Overlap:** In the 2.4 GHz band, channels often overlap, causing interference.
-Channels 1, 6, and 11 are widely used as they don’t overlap.
+Channels 1, 6, and 11 are widely used as they don't overlap.
 - **Channel Selection:** Choosing the right channel is vital for optimal network performance.
 Factors like neighboring networks, physical obstacles, and device capabilities play a role.

 | Frequency Band | Channels | Typical Use               |